wilddom/memrise2anki-extension/README.md

 The field mapper allows to freely configure the fields from Memrise to the fields of the selected note type.
 Multiple Memrise fields can be merged to one note field.
 This allows the reuse of existing note types without much hassle.

-The *Thing*
+The *Learnable*
 -----------

-The special field named *Thing* is used to identify existing notes when a previously downloaded deck is updated.
+The special field named *Learnable* is used to identify existing notes when a previously downloaded deck is updated.
 This allows to update already downloaded notes without losing card statistics.
 Removing or renaming this field results in duplicated entries. **Therefore you are strongly encouraged to keep this field**.